keelan-krinsky/University-Notes.-/Notes/CHEM 2003/Modules/UnsaturatedHydrocarbons.md

 ### Osmium tetroxide $OsO_4$
 not catalytic requires molar equivalent. reacts will double bind electrons with $\pi$ bond reduce oxmium to Os 6.
 Oxyegn are sdelivered sin in due to steric confinment of the $OsO_4$ molecule.

+the work up of the intermediate is done via $NaHSO_3$ and as cis 1,2- diol is formed.

+### summary
+trans=antiaddition.
+cleave by oxonolysis
+add 2 OH by osmium tetroxide, syn addi